Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 **Stretch Challenge 2**: Change the whole story!

 Rewrite all of the events to tell a new and different narrative.
-Currently the narrative involves travelling 1000 miles.
+Currently, the narrative involves traveling 1000 miles.
 Along the way the following things can happen:

 - Food Intoxication: Causes loss of crew
 - Flu Outbreak: Causes loss of crew